 Unfortunately, most beginners have an unrealistic expectation of what is achievable.
 My approach is to establish a realistic expectation based on historical market performance.
 The amount of capital intended to be used.
 And the frequency the trader expects to buy and sell.
 From this point, I can create a benchmark of performance.
 And from there my goal is to outperform my expectations.

 Take Control of your Financial Future

-If you want to take control of your financial future, then you will most definitely want to consider investing in the stock market.
+If you want to take control of your financial future.
+Then you will most definitely want to consider investing in the stock market.
 On average, the Australian Stock Exchange (ASX) has outperformed all other investments.
-However, the recent Global Financial Crisis (GFC) in 2007/08 which saw the ASX plummet approximately 55% between the peak in November 2007 and the bottom in March 2009, has had a direct impact on the investment performance of stocks.
+However, the recent Global Financial Crisis (GFC) in 2007/08 which saw the ASX plummet approximately 55% between the peak in November 2007 and the bottom in March 2009.
+Have a direct impact on the investment performance of stocks.

 The following tables outline the long-term performance of the major investment medians available to the average Australian:

 The best performance return was in Australian Shares over a 20 year period up to the end of December 2010.
 Coming in at 11.0% (on average) per annum.
 In normal ‘booming’ markets, investing in stocks far outweighs Residential property.
 Both medians have suffered a weaker economy and poor sector performance over the last several years.

 But these results are merely a reflection of a simple Buy and Hold strategy.
 Or what I like to call ‘Hope and Pray’, as your performance is based on how well the broad stock market performs.